Omnilux24/Eskom-Capacity-Breakdown/README.md

 ## Dataset

 The dataset used for this analysis is stored in the `data` directory.
 It includes monthly data on Eskom's generation capacity and unavailability components.
-The dataset is named `your_dataset.csv`.
+The dataset is named `MEGCB.csv`.

 ## Analysis